Ceremony, Ritual, & Rites of Passage as Tools for Transformation

 Lodging & Meals:

 Since this is a residential program, camping is included as part of the course.
 Participants will be responsible for bringing their own camping gear (check in with us if you need to borrow some gear).
-Due to Covid-19 concerns, participants are requested to bring and prepare their own food.
+We will provide dinner for the group time together, participants are requested to bring and prepare their own breakfast and lunches for the training period.
 Coolers with ice will be available for food storage and individually wrapped snacks will be provided.
 Note that as a part of this course, there will be a 24 hour ceremonial solo time with an option to fast.
+If you do not choose to fast, please bring your breakfast, lunch and dinner for this period.

 Participants will be responsible for arranging their own transportation.
 Let us know if you are interested in sharing a ride from Boulder or sharing the cost of a rental car and we will put you in contact with other course participants.